stupiding/kaggle_EEG/README.md

 This project provides the solution of team daheimao for the Kaggle Grasp-and-Lift EEG Detection Competition.
 It is implemented using Python and mainly based on [Lasagne](http://lasagne.readthedocs.org/en/latest/).
 Many thanks to its authors.

-This introduction is written by daheimao.
+This introduction is written by @daheimao.

 #Overview
 Before going to our solution, I want to mention the contribution of my team mate @stupiding.
 We prepared and completed this competition together.
 But unfortunately we missed the team merging deadline, for we are both new to kaggle and not familiar with the rules.